Please click on any of the organizations listed below to see how they have supported the work of The Hudson River Valley Institute.

 The formal dedication of the Hudson River Valley Institute took place on June 12, 2002 and featured a lecture by Richard Brookhiser, Senior Editor at National Review, entitled “Rediscovering George Washington.”
 The event was underwritten by the Gilder Lehrman Institute of American History, which joined a collective of organizations that provided the initial funding for HRVI including the Ralph E. Ogden Foundation, the Shawangunk Valley Conservancy, the Charlotte Cunneen-Hackett Charitable Trust, the Dutchess County Industrial Development Agency, the M & T Bank Charitable Foundation, the Emily Hall Tremaine Foundation, and the McCann Foundation.

 The Hudson River Valley Institute maintains a sizable collection of non-circulating books dedicated to the region from a wide variety of perspectives.
-While the library has been built as a result of contributions from a significant number of supporters, several individuals have donated a large number of titles, which exist as their own collections: Thomas and Irma Casey, Lincoln Diamant, the Reese Family, Richard C. Wiles and Family, Barnabas McHenry, and James and Lois Johnson.
+While the library has been built as a result of contributions from a significant number of supporters, several individuals have donated a large number of titles, which exist as their own collections: Thomas and Irma Casey, Lincoln Diamant, the Reese Family, Richard C. Wiles and Family, Barnabas McHenry, Frank J. Doherty, and James and Lois Johnson.

 A gift of HRVI Advisory Board Chair Alex Reese and family, the Reese Family Papers are housed at the Marist Archives and Special Collections in the Cannavino Library of Marist College.
 The website for the Marist Archives describes the collection: “The Reese Family Papers document the professional and personal lives of several of the ancestors of Frances Gallatin Stevens Reese and her husband, Willis Livingston Mesier Reese.
 The papers contain indentures, personal, political, and business correspondence, military documents, manuscripts of prose and poetry, scrapbooks, bills of lading, invoices, promissory notes, canceled checks, financial ledgers, diaries, passports, newspaper clippings, and photographs dating from 1692 to 2003.”